 Predictive maintenance consists of the systems that receive information from hardware or devices with built-in sensors.
 They gather and transmit data and then analyze the received data and save it in the database.
 Later, the gathered database provides users with the reference points that allow analyzing any events.
 Predictive maintenance helps to avoid unnecessary service and increases the possibility of preventing failures and breakdowns.

 Difference between Internet of Things (IoT) and Industrial Internet of Things (IIoT)

 The main difference between the usual and Industrial Internet of Things (IoT vs IIoT) is in spheres of application.
 IoT includes any devices aimed at automating daily tasks or managing objects remotely.
 More often it is used in households, for example, “smart” homes, video surveillance with alert notifications if strangers are approaching, medical bracelets that monitor a patient’s pulse and send the data to the doctor.

-According to IIoT definition, IIoT is a subcategory of IoT that is more oriented to industry and business.
+According to the IIoT definition, IIoT is a subcategory of IoT that is more oriented to industry and business.
 It gives a possibility to automate business processes, reduce production costs, and minimize losses.
-Pollution sensors that monitor compliance with environmental standards, remote equipment start or beacons on vehicles assisting in tracking cargos can be named as the examples of IIoT.
+Pollution sensors that monitor compliance with environmental standards, remote equipment start, or beacons on vehicles assisting in tracking cargos can be named as examples of IIoT.

 Spheres of IIoT application

 Modern IIoT platforms can be used not only in production but also in other spheres.
 The key areas of application are the following:

 - Industry – the technology can help to monitor machine status and prevent breakages, which results in reducing downtime and increasing the performance efficiency of the enterprise.